Blog

 FileMaker QuickBooks Online Integration

-Intuit's QuickBooks Online is a powerful tool that allows for easy management of invoices, payments, and other accounting tasks.
-Intuit announced they will have over 2.55 million subscribers at the end of the year.
-Many companies find themselves with both QuickBooks and FileMaker end up having to do double data entry from one system to the next.
-We will demonstrate how you can eliminate the hassle of manually copying the information by integrating your FileMaker solution with QuickBooks Online.
+Intuit's QuickBooks Online is a powerful tool for managing invoices, payments, and other accounting tasks.
+At the end of the year, Intuit announced that it would have over 2.55 million subscribers.
+Many companies have both QuickBooks and FileMaker and have to do double data entry from one system to the next.
+We will demonstrate how integrating your FileMaker solution with QuickBooks Online can eliminate the hassle of manually copying the information.

 youtube-preview